CDonohoe-Designs/BLE-Control/Docs/Compliance/BLE-Control_IEC60601_Compliance_Full.md

 - All rails on this sheet are SELV (≤ 5 V).
 - Overcurrent protection via PPTC on USB_VBUS.
 - Surge protection via SMF5.0 TVS on VBUS.
-- Reverse battery protection via NFET on VBATT_RAW.
+- Reverse battery protection via FET on VBATT_RAW.
 - Safe charging with temperature monitoring through an NTC thermistor and charger safety limits.

 **EMC**